christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

-Using key attention heads found earlier, we can organize them into functionally similar groups

 (save for lobe plots)

 giving me a structured map of how each component plugs into the bigger picture and how they all come together to make this transformer tick.

-When I got into the heads, I went one by one to spot any recurring themes or quirky interactions.
-Path patching was super clutch here; it let me see which heads were talking to each other and track how info was flowing across the model.
-Seeing these connections was a big “aha!” moment—it’s like watching the model's thought process unfold.